-Your AirPod Pros are supposed to stick to your ears whether you’re walking, running, or just chilling at your home, right?
-But what happens if your AirPod Pros keep falling out of your ears?
+Your AirPods Pro is supposed to stick to your ears whether you’re walking, running, or just chilling at your home, right?
+But what happens if your AirPods Pro keeps falling out of your ears?
 It’s not convenient at all to keep pushing them inside every now and then.

 However, sometimes none of the silicone tips fit or come loose after some time, and the devices eventually fall out of your ears.
 If you’re facing the same problem, then you’re just in the right place.

-Here we will tell you how to ensure a comfortable fit for your AirPods Pros and what you can do to make them stay in your ears.
+Here we will tell you how to ensure a comfortable fit for your AirPods Pro and what you can do to make them stay in your ears.
 Let’s dive right in.

-How to Prevent AirPods Pro Falling Out? – Some Quick Fixes
+How to Prevent AirPods Pro from Falling Out

 AirPods fall out of your ears for a variety of reasons.
 Of course, the main issue is poor fitting.
 Without a proper fit, your AirPods Pro won’t be working properly.
 Sounds and noises will leak through, making it difficult to use the device in public.